Skip to main content

 2. Adapt the trip according to ability and conditions

-• Make ongoing assessments of the conditions, and adapt your plans accordingly.
+• Continuously assess conditions, and adapt your plans accordingly.

 • Show respect for the weather!

-• Being on a trip with others provides increased safety, and someone to share the experiences with.
-If you are on a trip alone, be extra careful.
+• Hiking with others provides increased safety, and someone to share the experiences with.
+If you're hiking alone, be extra careful.

 • Do not embark on a long trip without experience, you must be able to take care of yourself and the others in the group.